What Are The Entry Requirements For Medical School?

 A lot of different things are taken into account for a medical school application, but the official medical school entry requirements are based on your GCSEs, A levels (or predicted A levels), and your aptitude test score (whether UKCAT or BMAT).
 As well as this, there are less specific requirements, like relevant work experience, and a strong personal statement.

-Each university has its own specific requirements, but to get a better idea, let’s go through these medical entry requirements one by one to get a general overview
+Each university has its own specific requirements, but to get a better idea, let’s go through these medical entry requirements one by one to get a general overview.

 Within this, many universities ask for specific marks within the Sciences, so it is very wise to look up the requirements of each of your potential choices.
-Some universities even have differing policies on the point value of different grades (For example, a C at University College London counts as 5 points, while most other universities count it as a 4!
+Some universities even have differing policies on the point value of different grades (For example, a 4 (old C) at University College London counts as 5 points, while most other universities count it as a 4!
 This could well make the difference in point based universities that require a minimum total point score from GCSEs!)
 Check that what your chosen university asks of you in their medical school entry requirements.

-As part of the medical school entry requirements, typically a university will ask for a minimum of 3 A levels at AAA or AAB.
+As part of the medical school entry requirements, a university will typically ask for a minimum of 3 A levels at AAA or AAB.
 These must usually be in Chemistry and either Biology, Physics, or Maths.
 Many, such as Imperial or Southampton require Chemistry and Biology, along with another lab science or Maths.

 University policy on the mandatory aptitude tests (most commonly the ukcat, though some require the alternative BMAT) varies considerably.
 Some universities like Edinburgh place a heavy emphasis on the aptitude test, taking only the top scoring third of the country.
 Other universities like Cardiff or Exeter only take this score into account when they are having trouble deciding between applicants.
 Either way, make sure you have registered in time to sit the aptitude test that is relevant to you!

 No university explicitly states that previous work experience is a specific medicine entry requirement, however, it is a strong component to any medical CV.
 Many universities ‘strongly advise’ that the applicant has had some experience working in health-related areas.
 This is also undoubtedly helpful for any interviews you might be called in for, as it will give you an idea of how medicine works, the language used in it, and make you stand out as a passionate student!
+Here’s an example of a fantastic personal statement written for medicine admission at Cambridge:

 Medicine is a very challenging path to take, with a significantly longer time spent in higher education and continuous training in the subject after becoming a doctor.
 It takes hard academic work and determination, alongside compassion and strong people skills.
 All of which you are required to demonstrate in the medicine entry requirements for each medical school.
 At the end of the day, your job is to look after people and help them using your broad knowledge, which not everyone is cut out for.